theayazdevs/friendssystem/README.md

--Friends system with PHP, MySQL, JavaScript, Ajax, HTML, CSS -PHP for backend server
+- Friends system with PHP, MySQL, JavaScript, Ajax, HTML, CSS
+* PHP for backend server
 -Ajax for live search and live map
 -Open Layers for OpenStreetMap to treack friends based on their co-ordinates -JavaScript image croper feature to crop and download images